pyca/cryptography/docs/hazmat/primitives/smime.rst

         Don't embed the signed data within the ASN.1.
 When signing with :attr:`~cryptography.hazmat.primitives.serialization.Encoding.PEM` this
-        also results in the data being prepended in clear text.
+        also results in the data being added as clear text before the PEM encoded structure.

     .. attribute:: NoCapabilities